Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Incorporating Watermark on Report.
+Incorporating a Watermark on the Report.

 1. Open the Report in Design View.